SymfonyCasts/reset-password-bundle/docs/internals/generators.md

  generator (`ResetPasswordRandomGenerator`).
 Provides one method, `getToken ()`, that returns a `ResetPasswordTokenComponents` object.

-Tokens are generated via PHP's `hash_hmac()` method.
-Using the `sha256 ` algorithm & a secure signing key, a JSON encoded string is encrypted one-way for use as a token to validate password reset requests.
+Tokens are generated via PHP's `hash_hmac()` method using the `sha256 ` algorithm & a secure signing key.
+A JSON encoded string is passed as the data argument and ultimately encrypted.
 The JSON encoded data string is comprised of:

  - a verifier string
  - user identifier
  - timestamp

+ The hashed string returned by `hash_hmac()` is the token which is used to validate password reset requests.

+ As the token is encrypted one-way, to verify that a token is valid, another token must be generated and then compared against the original token.
+To facilitate validation, `getToken()` accepts an optional 3rd argument, `(string) $verifier`, which allows a token to be re-created.